hacker-crypto888/texts-words-write/README.md

 | size | Each time a file is loaded, its size in bytes is saved |
 | type | Each time a file is loaded, its type is saved |
 | mycontent | Each time a file is dropped or selected by the user, the program parses its text content, and splits it into a word list before saving it | |

-## cancellation of the modifications

-The user must be able to keep or cancel his or her modifications before exportation of the text lists.